oroinc/documentation/backend/entities-data-management/reports-and-segments.rst

 Frontend Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^

-A frontend part of the segment management is based on *condition builder* that comes from *OroQueryDesignerBundle*.
+A frontend part of the segment management is based on the *condition builder* that comes from *OroQueryDesignerBundle*.
 See the :ref:`Condition Builder Component <bundle-docs-platform-query-designer-bundle-condition-builder-component>` topic for more details.
 A **segmentation filter** roots from *AbstractFilter* of *OroFilterBundle* and provides the ajax-based autocomplete field, which, in turn, is based on the *JQuery.Select2* plugin.

 .. _backend-segments-backend-implementation: